 The role of the IT Department is to support the operational departments with reliable systems and information on a daily basis.
 The most critical support required of IT being network, communications and applications support.
 The IT department provides short and long term direction in planning, researching, selecting and deploying future technologies.
 IT strives to accommodate improved business process automation, self-service and quality customer service through a variety of hardware and software solutions.

 New solutions and projects going forward are evaluated as to whether they: 1) have appropriate capabilities for the need to be addressed, 2) will be easy to use with minimal user and administration training required, 3) will be reliable, stable and supportable, and 4) have a proven track record with a number of deployed sites.

-Geographic Information Systems is an integral part of IT which supports all City departments in the use of geographic based data.
+Geographic Information Systems are an integral part of IT that supports all City departments in the use of geographic based data.
 Geographic Information System (GIS) is a tool for linking and displaying graphical (spatial) data with tabular data.

 After years of planning and preparation, the city is strategically positioned to leverage fiber optics for gigabit broadband capabilities in the Ontario Ranch communities and adjacent to a municipal backbone fiber ring.
 Visit www.ontariofiber.com.

 Phone: (909) 395-2000